Tekkare/concrete-biopython/README.md

 ### 4. Documentation and Tutorial
 * **Tasks:**
-  * Provide a summary of all issues encountered with Concrete for improvement and potential path forward for bioconcrete.
+  * Provide a summary of all issues encountered with Concrete for improvement and potential path forward for concrete-biopython.
   * Create a comprehensive jupyter notebook detailing the project, methodologies, techniques, and results.
   * Provide clear explanations and code samples for developers to follow as a tutorial.
 * **Deliverables:** A jupyter notebook, including code snippets and visualizations, illustrating the application of FHE encryption using Concrete for DNA sequence analysis.